2 Guests

 With tobogganing, paragliding and ice skating, anyone fancying a bit of time off the slopes is well catered for.
 The Freizeit Arena is a fantastic wellness centre in the main town – a beautiful building where visitors can soothe aches and pains in saunas and pools.
 A little further out (about 15 minutes in the car), the Aqua Dome in Längenfeld is another stunning place to relax – it's an incredible wood, stone and glass structure with facilities including an outdoor brine pool, sunbeds and several indoor pools.

-Best time to ski Solden
+Best Time to Visit Solden

 With glacier skiing available and 3 peaks above a whopping 3000m, conditions are usually good throughout the season.
 You’re unlikely to contend with too much queuing either – the lifts in total carry 68,000 snow lovers /hour.